This is essay is part of Applied Biofoundationalism. All chapters are linked at the end. Enjoy.

 Intellectual objection: “But property didn’t exist before man put pen to paper and concocted property rights.
 Without property, man cannot capitalism.
 Ergo, property comes from the state, so capitalism does too.”

-“Capitalism” is a deceitful designation, because recognizing it as natural undermines the intellectual who thinks he knows better.
+“Capitalism” is a deceitful designation, propagated by intellectuals claiming false credit for innate human programming in some of its purest form.
 The best governments, and places to live, have created laws that recognize and encourage man’s productive, capital-seeking programming.
+The worst societies fight it.
+The results speak for themselves, people vote with their feet.

 How do countries become more prosperous?
 The answer is obvious: governments start to fuck off and “capitalism” magically begins to happen.